by Tom Perry

 So here is No #5 on the Fright List, Mr Grayling informing us there had been an ‘explosion’ in the numbers of rapists and sex attackers’ He went onto say: “The system is so stretched that eight prisons now exclusively house sex offenders”

 What can the Government do about full prisons?
 Those who create the demand for indecent images of children, the downloaders, are now by default spared jail.
 Most days, the @MandateNow Twitter feed delivers news of ‘downloaders’ receiving suspended sentences.
 Ironically this case arrived on my phone as I was listening to Justice Lowell Goddard informing a group of abusees, who had been invited to meet her the day before her scheduled appearance before the Home Affairs Select Committee, of an extract from her sentencing remarks in a similar case.
-The criminal in New Zealand was jailed.
-What might have happened here when there is such limited space?
+The New Zealand criminal was jailed.
+What might have happened here when there is such limited prison space?